hashicorp/vagrant/website/www/source/blog/2014-03-10-vagrant-1-5-and-vagrant-cloud.html.md

   * [Boxes 2.0](/blog/feature-preview-vagrant-1-5-boxes-2-0.html) - Versioned
     boxes make it easier to track changes, and box names are now as simple as `hashicorp/precise64`.
-In short: boxes are much more pleasent to use.
+In short: boxes are much more pleasant to use.

   * [Rsync Synced Folders](/blog/feature-preview-vagrant-1-5-rsync.html) -
     Use `rsync` to sync folders between the host and the guest.
 This creates